home gym leg workout

 Based on Your Goal

-• Strength and athletic carryover: Choose the Smith machine if you want a movement pattern that feels closer to squatting and standing force production.
+• Strength and athletic carryover: Choose the Smith machine if you want a pattern that feels closer to squatting and standing force production.

 Based on Experience Level